-However, a more formal information service is offered in that members and interested organisations and individuals are encouraged to contact the ACKMA Executive Officer, who maintains an extensive technical library and has close linkages to cave management organisations throughout the world.
-Specific enquiries can often be answered quickly, or the enquirer can be given direct contact with the appropriate person or organisation.
+However, a more formal information service is offered in that members and interested organisations and individuals are encouraged to contact the ACKMA Executive Officer, who has close linkages to cave management organisations throughout the world.
+Specific enquiries are answered quickly, or the enquirer can be given direct contact with the appropriate person or organisation.

-The publication of Conference Proceedings provides an invaluable body of documented information.
+The publication of Conference Proceedings and other meetings provides an invaluable body of documented information.
 Further publications will be produced as knowledge develops, and will provide an important resource to members.
-ACKMA Inc. maintains contacts with many analogous organisations in Australasia including The Australian Speleological Federation Inc. and The New Zealand Speleological Society amongst others around the world.
+ACKMA Inc. maintains contacts with many analogous organisations in Australasia including the Australian Speleological Federation Inc. and the New Zealand Speleological Society amongst others around the world.

-EDUCATION AND TRAININGThe biennial conference is the major event offered by the Association.
+EDUCATION AND TRAININGThe biennial conferences are the major event offered by the Association.
 Held at various major cave locations throughout Australia and New Zealand, these conferences provide for both field studies and symposia on aspects of management.

-However, more specific training programs are conducted on the request of members, and include regular guide exchange programs between various Australasian cave locations.
+However, more specific training programs are conducted on the request of members and include regular guide exchange programs between various Australasian cave locations.
 Such programs deal with such topics as speleological science, interpretation, and experience.
 We are involved with several training organisations including the Savannah Guides Inc.

-PLANNING AND DEVELOPMENTOn request, ACKMA is able to arrange an appropriate planning team to prepare management plans or development proposal documents.
+PLANNING AND DEVELOPMENTACKMA is able to arrange an appropriate planning team to prepare management plans or development proposal documents.
 This is carried out on a normal professional fee basis.
 The input of the region's most experienced professional planners and managers is available.
 ACKMA and its members have provided such input across Asia and Oceania, including the development of management plans for several World Heritage cave and karst sites.

-ADVOCACYCave and karst are particularly vulnerable resources and ACKMA has regularly made submissions to relevant resource planning and decision making authorities.
-The expertise available through ACKMA enables such input to identify the nature and extent of potential problems, to propose creative responses to problems, and to support positive initiatives in resource protection.
+ADVOCACYCaves and karst are particularly vulnerable resources and ACKMA has regularly made submissions to relevant resource planning and decision making authorities.
+The expertise available through ACKMA enables our input to identify the nature and extent of potential problems, to propose creative responses to problems, and to support positive initiatives in resource protection.

-INTERNATIONAL RELATIONSACKMA maintains contact with such bodies as The International Show Caves association, The International Union of Speleology, The National Speleological Association (USA), The American Cave Conservation Association, the CNPPA, ISHA, and others.
+INTERNATIONAL RELATIONSACKMA maintains contact with such bodies as the International Show Caves Association, the International Union of Speleology, the National Speleological Association (USA), the American Cave Conservation Association, the British and Irish Show Caves Association and others.
 Management planning documents have also been prepared for cave sites in Asian and Pacific countries, and technical advice to many other countries in the Indian-Pacific Region.

-Membership of ACKMA Inc. is always available to managers and any other interested persons from these countries, or any others.
+Membership of ACKMA Inc. is always available to managers, cave guides, scientists and other interested persons from around our world.